How to Reduce Support Tickets Without Burning Out Your IT Team

 4. Use Analytics to Identify and Address Recurring Incidents

-Recurring incidents are one of the most significant and most consistently unaddressed sources of ticket volume in mid-market IT operations.
-When the same incident type generates 30 contacts per month, each one is typically processed individually rather than being escalated to problem management for root cause analysis.
-The result is that 30 contacts per month becomes 30 contacts per month indefinitely.
+Recurring incidents are one of the most significant and most unaddressed sources of ticket volume in mid-market IT operations.
+When the same incident type generates 30 contacts per month, each one is typically processed in isolation.
+It is rarely escalated to problem management for root cause analysis.
+The result: 30 contacts per month stays 30 contacts per month indefinitely.

 Modern ITSM platforms including Freshservice surface recurring incident patterns through built-in analytics.
-Using this data to feed a structured problem management process, where recurring incidents above a defined volume threshold are automatically escalated for root cause analysis, directly reduces the ticket volume that recurring incidents generate.
+Use this data to feed a structured problem management process.
+Recurring incidents above a defined volume threshold should be escalated for root cause analysis.
+This directly reduces the ticket volume those incidents generate.
 Seagate achieved 32% ticket deflection in under a year after implementing structured problem management and self-service on Freshservice.
 Source: Freshworks customer case study.

 5. Implement Proactive Communication for Known Issues

-When a known outage, maintenance window, or service disruption occurs, the volume of contacts that follow is determined almost entirely by whether users were proactively informed before they noticed the issue themselves.
-Teams that communicate proactively about known issues, even briefly, consistently see a 40 to 60% reduction in contacts generated by those issues compared to teams that wait for the service desk to handle the incoming volume reactively.
+When a known outage or maintenance window occurs, the volume of contacts that follows depends on one thing.
+Whether users were informed before they noticed the issue themselves.
+Teams that communicate proactively about known issues see a 40 to 60% reduction in contacts generated by those issues.
+Teams that wait for the service desk to handle incoming volume reactively do not.

-A status page or a short email notification sent before a scheduled maintenance window costs an agent ten minutes.
+A status page or short email notification sent before a scheduled maintenance window costs an agent ten minutes.
 The contacts that notification prevents can represent two to four hours of agent time.
-In practice, proactive communication is one of the highest-return, lowest-effort ticket reduction strategies available and one of the least frequently implemented.
+Proactive communication is one of the highest-return, lowest-effort ticket reduction strategies available.
+It is also one of the least used.

 The Role of AI in Reducing Ticket Volume

-AI supports ticket reduction through two mechanisms that are distinct from automation: surfacing relevant self-service content to users before they submit a contact, and categorising and prioritising incoming contacts without agent involvement so that agents spend their time on resolution rather than triage.
+AI supports ticket reduction through two mechanisms distinct from automation.
+First, it surfaces relevant self-service content to users before they submit a contact.
+Second, it categorises and prioritises incoming contacts without agent involvement so agents spend their time on resolution rather than triage.

 Freshservice’s Freddy AI surfaces knowledge article suggestions to users as they begin describing their issue in the service portal.
 When the article answers their question, the contact is deflected without a ticket being created.
 According to Freshworks’ 2024 benchmark data, teams using this capability achieve 53% ticket deflection rates from self-service alone.
 The AI does not replace the knowledge articles.
 It makes them visible at the moment of need.